kbaseIncubator/relation_engine_incubator/delta_load_algorithm.md

 * `type` denotes the type of the edge - either `std` for an edge which is part of the taxonomy or ontology (e.g the graph proper) or `merge` for an edge that denotes that the `from` node has been merged into the `to` node (and therefore the `from` node **must** be expired).
+  * Rather than a `type` field, edge types may be implemented as separate collections, depending on the use case.
 * In ArangoDB, the `?from` and `?to` fields are prefixed by the name of the collection in which the node resides.